skossan/reddit-nuker/README.md

 # Reddit Nuker

-This script will edit and delete all your comments/posts.
+This script will edit and delete all your comments.

 ## How to run